yonas-fsaha/order-summary-component/README.md

 ## The challenge

-Your challenge is to buildsummary card component
+Your challenge is to buildsummary